dbcollection/dbcollection/README.rst

 Feedback
 --------

-For now, use the `Github issues`_ for requests/bug issues.
+For now, use the `Github issues`_ for requests/bug issues or use our `Gitter room`_ for any other questions you may have.

 License
 -------